JoaoCoquim/cinepulse-app/README.md

 # CinePulse

 **CinePulse** is a web application designed to help users discover and explore movies.
-It utilizes the OMDb API to provide detailed movie information and dynamic visuals.
+It utilizes the OMDb API to provide detailed movie information and dynamic visuals, and now includes YouTube API integration for movie trailers.

 ## Features